Jurors will visit crime scene site in Alex Murdaugh trial

 Lawyers for the disgraced South Carolina attorney asked for the trip to the Colleton County property called Moselle so that the jury can see the dog kennels near where the body of 52-year-old Maggie Murdaugh was found and the storage room where 22-year-old Paul Murdaugh was killed on June 7, 2021.

-Alex Murdaugh, 54, faces two counts of murder in the deaths of his wife and son.
+Alex Murdaugh, 54, is charged with murder in the deaths of his wife and son.
 He faces 30 years to life in prison if convicted.
 Before the jury visit issue came up, both sides suggested that closing statements and deliberations could begin this week.

 Defense attorney Dick Harpootlian said Monday that it’s important for jurors to visit the Murdaugh home to see “how small the feed room is ” and “where the feed room is compared to Maggie’s body.”